Akumaswrld/Neural-Network/README.md

                     [0,0,0,1,0],
                     [0,0,0,0,1]]
 each value in the vector is an 'index' of the correct output, one hot creates a vector for each value where there is a 1 in the index given by the value

-***load_image method:***

-used PIL library to import and use my own pictures (this did not work out well), i did this by getting the image and then reformatting it to 28x28 which is the format given by the dataset and the format that my model has been trained on.
-I then turn this into a numpy array where each value represents a pixel.
-I then flattened this matrix into a vector which is the format which is given by the data set.

 # Issues: